biicode/docs/basic-commands.rst

 #.
 Run As > Run Configurations
 #.
 New launch configuration
 #.
 In the Application C/C++ box insert .../blockname/bin/username_blockname_main.exe
+#.
+Click on Arguments tab.
+#.
+In Working directory section clieck on File System
+#.
+Select .../blockname/bin folder
+#.
+Click on Run button.

 And this is all you need to work as usual in eclipse.